tandynhd/GinYa_ReactNative_Android_Medication_Tracking_App/README.md

 <p align="left">
  <p>- Users can register for a new account or click on the login button to go to the login page </br>
- <p>- Once the user signs up for a new account they are automatically redirected to the login page</br>
+ <p>- Once the user signs up for a new account they are automatically redirected to the login page by setting the authenticatePage atom to false</br>
   <img src="./ApplicationSample/Login_SignUp.jpg">
 </p>